sanzeno museo retico

 Rhaetian Museum

-The Rhaetian Museum (Museo Retico) exhibits findings dating back to the period from 3,000 BC to the Roman age and illustrates the history of the Val di Non
+The Rhaetian Museum (Museo Retico) with its precious collection of findings that date back to the period between the sixth Millenium BC and the High Middle Ages, allows you to discover the ancient history of the Val di Non

-The Rhaetian Museum is located in Sanzeno in the charming Val di Non valley, there where the science-oriented trail starts to the pilgrimage site San Romedio.
-The museum was inaugurated in 2003.
+The Rhaetian Museum is located in Sanzeno, in Casalini where the science-oriented trail to the pilgrimage site San Romedio starts.

 Contact info